mahynotch/alphafold3_slurm_pipeline/README.md

 It is worth noting that the parameter of AF3 should not be distributed or shared without permission.
 Therefore, if you are looking for the parameter required by AF3.
 Please refer to [Obtaining Model Parameters](https://github.com/google-deepmind/alphafold3/tree/main?tab=readme-ov-file) of AF3 github page.

 ## Usage
 After installation, you can use the pipeline to generate features, complexes and monomers.
-Please remember that you should run `conda activate <environment directory>` (By default, you can `cd` to this repository and run `conda activate env`) to activate the environment before any script is called.
+Please remember that you should run `conda activate <environment directory>` (By default, you can `cd` to this repository and run `conda activate ./env`) to activate the environment before any script is called.
 The following is an example of how to use the pipeline:

 ### Input submit
 The most common usage of this pipeline is to submit a input or a list of inputs.
 You can refer to [this document](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md) for how to create a input file.